 Mazen’s specializes in creative fish dishes, and his Oysters Rockefeller is the perfect start to an evening of fine dining.

 The Villa offers an Italian twist to their two specialty oyster dishes.
-Baked Oysters Bruschetta is made with parmesan and herb breadcrumbs, ciobatta bread, extra virgin olive oil and aged balsamic vinegar, Prosecco Risotto with Oysters is just that: an interesting dish with lightly fried oysters over prosecco, fennel and spinach risotto.
+Baked Oysters Bruschetta is made with parmesan and herb breadcrumbs, ciabatta bread, extra virgin olive oil and aged balsamic vinegar, Prosecco Risotto with Oysters is just that: an interesting dish with lightly fried oysters over prosecco, fennel and spinach risotto.